yuliacannon/mongodb-homework/README.md

 so that I can have possibility to find it in mongodb users collection

-* Using [Postman](https://www.getpostman.com/), and api endpoint **/users/:userId (PUT)**, I want to have possibility to edit any user document field, so that I will have possibility to simple update general user information
+* Using [Postman](https://www.getpostman.com/), and api endpoint **/users/:userId (PUT)**, I want to have possibility to edit required user document fields, so that I will have possibility to easily update general user information

 * Using [Postman](https://www.getpostman.com/), and api endpoint **/users/:userId (GET)**, I want to have possibility to get information about any user just by passing specific user mongo id as an api parametr.